tercen/clustering_metrics_operator/README.md

 Output relations|.
 ---|---
-`metrics`        | character, name of the clustering metric `value`        | numeric, value of the clustering metric
+`metric`        | character, name of the clustering metric `value`        | numeric, value of the clustering metric

 ##### References

-This operator is based on the [clusterCrit R function](https://www.rdocumentation.org/packages/clusterCrit/versions/1.2.8/topics/clusterCrit).
+This operator is based on the [cluster.stats R function from the fpc package](https://www.rdocumentation.org/packages/fpc/versions/2.2-10/topics/cluster.stats).

 ##### See Also